amolsood/notes/AWS/SAA-C02/VPC/Highlights.md

   - Not associated with security groups
   - Automatically assigned a public address
 - Route out to internet is required (0.0.0.0/0) via Routing table outbound rule
+- NAT Gateways are charged on an hourly basis even for idle time.

 ### Security Groups and Network ACLs (NACL)